Choosing Daylight Light Bulbs

 Bulbs with a high CRi rating generally cost more to buy and more to operate as they yield fewer lumens per watt consumed.
 Lower CRi light bulbs put out lower quality light but are very cheap to operate as they have a higher lumen to watt ratio.

-You can read more about the colour temperature scale here.
+You can read more via our guide on the colour temperature scale.